What is a superset workout is a simple question that can have a lengthly answer.

 Instead of choosing antagonist exercises to keep your muscles fresh between exercises, with these types of supersets you will pair the same muscle group, allowing you to fatigue your muscles more.

-This type of superset is mostly used by bodybuilders for maximal muscle gain.
+This type of superset workout is mostly used by bodybuilders for maximal muscle gain.
 If your goal is strength, you would not want to do this type of training since your muscles will fatigue quickly.

 Let’s take a look at an example of barbell bench press and dumbbell flys.
 Both are working your chest muscles and you can do the flys after the bench press to keep the volume going on your chest and really fatigue those pec muscles.